Batsère

 Batsère ([batsɛʁ]; Vathsèra) is a commune in the Hautes-Pyrénées department in southwestern France.

 Geography

-Batsère is a rural commune with 33 inhabitants in 2019. there was a peak population of 179 in 1872.
-Its inhabitants are called Batsérois or Batséroises.

-It is located 26 km (orthodromic distance) from Tarbes, prefecture of the department and 11 km from Bagnères-de-Bigorre.
+Batsère is located 26 km (orthodromic distance) from Tarbes, prefecture of the department and 11 km from Bagnères-de-Bigorre.

 The territory of the commune is vulnerable to various natural hazards: meteorological (storms, thunderstorms, snow, extreme cold, heat wave or drought), floods, forest fires, land movements and earthquakes (medium seismicity).

 Population

+Batsère is a rural commune with 31 inhabitants as of 2021.
+There was a peak population of 179 in 1872.
+Its inhabitants are called Batsérois or Batséroises in French.